$9.06 Million in Sales Expected for Clearside Biomedical, Inc. (NASDAQ:CLSD) This Quarter

-Analysts forecast that Clearside Biomedical, Inc. (NASDAQ:CLSD – Get Rating) will report sales of $9.06 million for the current quarter, Zacks Investment Research reports.
-Three analysts have provided estimates for Clearside Biomedical’s earnings, with estimates ranging from $500,000.00 to $25.69 million.
-Clearside Biomedical posted sales of $780,000.00 during the same quarter last year, which would indicate a positive year over year growth rate of 1,061.5%.
-The firm is scheduled to report its next earnings report on Monday, January 1st.
+Brokerages expect Clearside Biomedical, Inc. (NASDAQ:CLSD – Get Rating) to post $9.06 million in sales for the current quarter, according to Zacks Investment Research.
+Three analysts have made estimates for Clearside Biomedical’s earnings.
+The highest sales estimate is $25.69 million and the lowest is $500,000.00.
+Clearside Biomedical reported sales of $780,000.00 in the same quarter last year, which would suggest a positive year-over-year growth rate of 1,061.5%.
+The company is expected to report its next earnings results on Monday, January 1st.

-On average, analysts expect that Clearside Biomedical will report full year sales of $15.23 million for the current fiscal year, with estimates ranging from $120,000.00 to $55.25 million.
-For the next fiscal year, analysts expect that the firm will report sales of $6.50 million, with estimates ranging from $610,000.00 to $10.00 million.
-Zacks’ sales calculations are a mean average based on a survey of sell-side research firms that cover Clearside Biomedical.
+According to Zacks, analysts expect that Clearside Biomedical will report full-year sales of $15.23 million for the current fiscal year, with estimates ranging from $120,000.00 to $55.25 million.
+For the next financial year, analysts forecast that the firm will post sales of $6.50 million, with estimates ranging from $610,000.00 to $10.00 million.
+Zacks’ sales averages are a mean average based on a survey of research firms that follow Clearside Biomedical.

-Clearside Biomedical (NASDAQ:CLSD – Get Rating) last announced its earnings results on Wednesday, May 11th.
-The company reported ($0.13) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.03) by ($0.10).
+Clearside Biomedical (NASDAQ:CLSD – Get Rating) last issued its quarterly earnings data on Wednesday, May 11th.
+The company reported ($0.13) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.03) by ($0.10).
 Clearside Biomedical had a return on equity of 0.31% and a net margin of 0.28%.
-During the same period last year, the business earned ($0.13) EPS.
+During the same quarter in the prior year, the company posted ($0.13) EPS.

+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Citigroup Inc. lifted its stake in shares of Clearside Biomedical by 190.2% during the 4th quarter.
+Citigroup Inc. now owns 9,863 shares of the company’s stock worth $27,000 after buying an additional 6,464 shares during the last quarter.
+Mackenzie Financial Corp acquired a new stake in shares of Clearside Biomedical during the 1st quarter worth about $27,000.
+PDT Partners LLC acquired a new stake in shares of Clearside Biomedical during the 4th quarter worth about $29,000.
+Walleye Trading LLC acquired a new stake in shares of Clearside Biomedical during the 4th quarter worth about $32,000.
+Finally, Exencial Wealth Advisors LLC acquired a new stake in shares of Clearside Biomedical during the 4th quarter worth about $39,000.
+Institutional investors own 44.71% of the company’s stock.

 Clearside Biomedical, Inc, a biopharmaceutical company, focuses on the revolutionizing the delivery of therapies to the back of the eye through the suprachoroidal space.
 The company offers XIPERE, a triamcinolone acetonide suprachoroidal injectable suspension for the treatment of uveitis macular edema.